 The virus is from Wuhan, Hubei province, China.
 It is 943km from Taipei.

-All requisite measures are in place to protect the people of Taiwan from
+Honestly, Taiwan’s epidemic prevention measures are likely to be the fastest and most transparent in the world.
+All requisite measures are in place to protect the people of Taiwan from the coronavirus.

-Based on our center for disease control (CDC), all international cruise ships will be prohibited from entering Taiwanese ports with immediate effect from 6 February to prevent coronavirus.
+All international cruise ships will be prohibited from entering Taiwanese ports from 6 February.

 During this period of time, the Central Epidemic Command Center (CECC) in Taiwan will have press conference everyday to announce the updated news about the epidemic, making sure everything is transparent.
 Clink to check the press releases